![]() | Fantasy Football 101: How to Smack-Trash Talk |

 defense during their off week.

-As for me, this is my first year, and I don't think I'm doin
+As for me, this is my first year, and I don't think I'm doing

 too bad.
 Most of the season, I led the league in Points